karantan/websauna/docs/source/narrative/misc/scaffolds.rst

 Scaffolds
 =========

 There are two different starting points for new Websauna projects.
-Both are available through :term:`pcreate` command.
+Both are available through :term:`ws-create` command.

 websauna_app
 ------------